 “We’ll talk later?” she says.
 I know what she’s aiming at.
 We haven’t really defined our relationship or how we are going to handle it.
 How do I tell her that I want to spend every waking moment with her that I possibly can?
 That I have spent so much of my time locked in a lonely hellish lifestyle under the guise that I was content and in control and now I don’t want to waste another minute?
 Right now, all I can say is, “Yes, we’ll talk later.”
 And I kiss her again before we get on the elevator.

-I think I have caused some people to feel like they are in the Twilight Zone this morning.
-I have been pleasant and happy… I have even smiled a few times before I even realized it.
+I think I’ve caused some people to feel like they are in the Twilight Zone this morning.
+I’ve been pleasant and happy… I’ve even smiled a few times before I even realized it.
 It’s the Ana Effect.
 She makes me happy.
 She makes me look forward to the future now.
 Before it was just day by day, going along—each day dragging into the next merger or acquisition… or submissive.
-After Ana made love to me last night, I have no idea how I have gone all of my life without it.
-I have no idea how I have survived this long without this connection.
+After Ana made love to me last night, I have no idea how I’ve gone all my life without it.
+I have no idea how I’ve survived this long without this connection.
 Now that I have it—with Ana—I can never go back.

 Tonight.
 Her place or mine?
 Will she want to spend the night with me again after spending four nights with me already?
 Am I crowding her?
 Shit, this is all so new to me.
 I’ll have to ask Butterfly how this is done.
 I’ll follow her lead.
 She’s had a bad experience, and I’ve had no experience, so she’s a better teacher at this sort of thing.

 I’ve just talked to Mr. Walker and Ms. Sims about the bungling idiots that they have working at Ana’s condominium.
 Although I don’t want them fired, I do want them replaced—all of them.
 I want competent guards watching over my Butterfly and her belongings.
-I also spoke to the regional vice-president and informed him that I want to know how none of these officers had a clue what was happening for nearly two hours and I expect answers by the end of the day.
-I will hold him personally responsible for that structure from now on.
+I also informed them that I want to know how none of these officers had a clue what was happening for nearly two hours and I expect answers by the end of the day.
+I will hold them personally responsible for that structure from now on.
 Nothing gets you results like holding someone personally responsible for something.

 I look at my wall clock—9:54am.
 Time to go scare some department heads.